KazanovLab/ProteolysisStructuralPrediction/README.md

 * `-c` - chain ID

-* `-l` - run DSSP locally
+* `-l` (optional) - run DSSP locally.
+It is highly recommended to install DSSP locally due to potential issues with the connection to the DSSP server.

-* `-v` - generate a visual representation of the 3D structure with color-mapped scores in Chimera format.
+* `-v` (optional) - generate a visual representation of the 3D structure in Chimera with color-mapped scores.

 # Reporting Bugs and Feature Requests
 Please use the [GitHub issue tracker](https://github.com/KazanovLab/ProteolysisStructuralPrediction/issues) to report bugs or suggest features.